Marina Tamayo – Biography

 CURRICULUM

-In July 2021, Marina was offered a position as faculty character teacher of the ATOD, Australian Teachers of Dancing Certificate IV/ Diploma course for full time Ballerinas, at CB121 (Classical Ballet 121).
+In July 2021, Marina was offered a position as a faculty character teacher of the ATOD, Australian Teachers of Dancing Certificate IV/ Diploma course for full-time Ballerinas, at CB121 (Classical Ballet 121).
 Marina works alongside former Royal Ballet Company dancers Gillie Reevie and Iohna Loots.

-In September 2022, Artistic Director Francesco Ventriglia invited Tamayo to be a guest teacher to design a Master Choreographers Program 2022 at The https://www.sydneychoreographiccentre.com/, Sylvie Guillum as Patron.
+In September 2022, Artistic Director Francesco Ventriglia invited Tamayo to be a guest teacher to design a Master Choreographers Program 2022 at https://www.sydneychoreographiccentre.com/, Sylvie Guillem as Patron.

 Jesus Olmedo y Marina Tamayo

 Image: INERTIA.
 Photo by Adam Sills, 2016.
 Peacock Theatre, Tasmania.
 Copyright.
-Do not use photo without permission.
+Do not use photos without permission.

 Professional Objectives:

 Degree in Bachelor of Education, Diploma in Audio Engineering and Production Engineering, Certificate in Project Management, Contract Law, Business Analysis, Effective Communications, Implementation of Projects.
 Philosophy and Metaphysics at Macquarie University, Visible Learning with Corwin Australia.
-Further studies in both pianoforte classical piano at the Conservatorium of music and Theory of music, and composition.
+Further studies in both piano and classical piano at the Conservatorium of Music Theory of Music, and Composition.

 Weekly, Marina Tamayo holds a NSW Primary school teaching position specializing in performing arts – NSW Dance Curriculum for stages K – 6, at an EAL/D school in Chatswood (Chatswood Public School).